deep-diver/ai-paper-reviewer/content/paper-reviews/2410.17247/index.md

 ![](charts/charts_8_0.png "🔼 Figure 3: We compare the performance of the original LLaVA-1.5 and LLaVA-1.5 trained using PDrop, where we preserve different ratios of image tokens at layer 2, 8, 16, and 24, respectively.
 The horizontal axis represents the proportion of retained image tokens according to attention score.")

-> 🔼 The chart displays the TextVQA performance of LLaVA-1.5 models (original and trained with PyramidDrop) at different layers with varying ratios of retained image tokens, demonstrating the impact of PyramidDrop on model performance at different depths.
+> 🔼 The chart visualizes how the performance of LLaVA-1.5, both original and trained with PyramidDrop, changes at different layers with varying ratios of retained image tokens, based on attention scores.
 > <details>
 > <summary>read the caption</summary>
 > Figure 3: We compare the performance of the original LLaVA-1.5 and LLaVA-1.5 trained using PDrop, where we preserve different ratios of image tokens at layer 2, 8, 16, and 24, respectively.
 The horizontal axis represents the proportion of retained image tokens according to attention score.